Burney Relief: Provenance

 Initially in the possession of a Syrian dealer, who may have acquired the plaque in southern Iraq in 1924, the relief was deposited at the British Museum in London and analysed by Dr. H.J.
 Plenderleith in 1933.
 However, the Museum declined to purchase it in 1935, whereupon the plaque passed to the London antique dealer Sidney Burney; it subsequently became known as the "Burney Relief".
 The relief was first brought to public attention with a full-page reproduction in The Illustrated London News, in 1936.
-From Burney, it passed to the collection of Norman Colville, after whose death in 1974 it was acquired at auction by the Japanese collector Goro Sakamoto.
+From Burney, it passed to the collection of Norman Colville, after whose death in 1974 it was acquired by the Japanese collector Goro Sakamoto at auction.
 British authorities, however, denied him an export licence.
 The piece was loaned to the British Museum for display between 1980 and 1991 (then registered as "Loan 1238"), and in 2003 the relief was purchased by the Museum for the sum of £1,500,000 as part of its 250th anniversary celebrations.
 The Museum also renamed the plaque the "Queen of the Night Relief".
 Since then, the object has toured museums around Britain.

 Its original provenance remains unknown.
 The relief was not archaeologically excavated, and thus there is no further information about where it came from, or in which context it was discovered.
 An interpretation of the relief thus relies on stylistic comparisons with other objects for which the date and place of origin have been established, on an analysis of the iconography, and on the interpretation of textual sources from Mesopotamian mythology and religion.

 Description

-Detailed descriptions were published by Henri Frankfort (1936), by Pauline Albenda (2005), and in a monograph by Dominique Collon, former curator at the British Museum, where the plaque is now housed.
+Detailed descriptions were published by Henri Frankfort (1936), by Pauline Albenda (2005), and in a monograph by Dominique Collon (2003), former curator at the British Museum, where the plaque is now housed.
 The composition as a whole is unique among works of art from Mesopotamia, even though many elements have interesting counterparts in other images from that time.